Folklore (Taylor Swift album): Conception

 Swift did not expect to create an album in early 2020.
-After the cancellation of Lover Fest, Swift quarantined herself, during which she watched numerous films, such as Rear Window (1954), L.A.
+After the cancellation of Lover Fest, Swift quarantined herself, during which she watched numerous films and shows, such as Rear Window (1954), L.A.
 Confidential (1997), Pan's Labyrinth (2006), Jane Eyre (2011), Marriage Story (2019), and The Last Dance (2020), and read more books than she ever did, books that "dealt with times past, a world that doesn't exist anymore", such as Rebecca (1938) by Daphne du Maurier.
-The fictions inspired Swift to venture beyond her usual autobiographical style of songwriting, and experiment with different narrative standpoints.
-In isolation during the lockdown, she let her imagination "run wild", ensuing in a set of imageries and visuals that consequently became Folklore.
+The fictions inspired Swift to venture beyond her usual autobiographical style of songwriting and experiment with different narrative standpoints.
+In isolation during the lockdown, she let her imagination "run wild", ensuing in a set of imagery and visuals that consequently became Folklore.

-Some of the imageries the singer developed include: "An exiled man walking the bluffs of a land that isn't his own, wondering how it all went so terribly, terribly wrong.
+Some of the imagery the singer developed includes: "An exiled man walking the bluffs of a land that isn't his own, wondering how it all went so terribly, terribly wrong.
 An embittered tormentor showing up at the funeral of his fallen object of obsession.
 A seventeen-year-old standing on a porch, learning to apologize.
 Lovestruck kids wandering up and down the evergreen High Line.
 My grandfather, Dean, landing at Guadalcanal in 1942.
 A misfit widow getting gleeful revenge on the town that cast her out".
 Swift "poured all of [her] whims, dreams, fears, and musings" into the songs, and reached out to her "musical heroes" to collaborate with.
 She initially planned to release Folklore in early 2021, but it "ended up being done" sooner, and released in July 2020 without giving it second thoughts.
 She approached the album's creation without subjecting herself to any rules, and explained that she "used to put all these parameters on [herself], like, "How will this song sound in a stadium?
 How will this song sound on radio?"
 If you take away all the parameters, what do you make?
 And I guess the answer is Folklore."